 Don’t fall into the trap of getting “scissor-happy” and cutting off anybody who makes you feel slightly uncomfortable.

 Instead, really evaluate your relationships and look at how they can serve your growth before you make any hasty decisions.
+And ensure that you are willing to communicate your needs and set healthy boundaries to enhance your existing relationships.

 Let me know your thoughts about this and if you’ve ever had to cut someone from your life for good!